ahundt/grl/doc/howto/DataRecordingAndPlayback.rst

    Only after connecting the devices, it can start to record data correctly.

 6. Stop recording data.
    There are two ways to stop the data collection process, one is the buffer hits the limit in Step 3, the other is to click on the STOP button in VREP, then it will stop and write the data to disk automatically.

-The location of the `fbs file <https://github.com/ahundt/robonetracker/tree/master/modules/grl/include/grl/flatbuffer/>`__. fbs files define the binary format we use for high performance data collection from devices, such as the Kuka LBR iiwa 14kg and Atracsys FusionTrack.

 The binary files are put in VREP data folder (i.e. ~/src/V-REP_PRO_EDU_V3_4_0_Linux/data/), and are named by the time stamp (i.e. 2018_03_26_19_06_21_FusionTrack.flik, 2018_03_26_19_06_21_Kukaiiwa.iiwa).

-The command to generate json file, the binary file and the fbs file should be put in the same folder: flatc -I . --json LogKUKAiiwaFusionTrack.fbs -- 2018_03_26_19_06_21_FusionTrack.flik flatc -I . --json KUKAiiwa.fbs -- 2018_03_26_19_06_21_Kukaiiwa.iiwa
+The command to generate json file is as below, the binary file and the fbs file should be put in the same folder: flatc -I . --json LogKUKAiiwaFusionTrack.fbs -- 2018_03_26_19_06_21_FusionTrack.flik flatc -I . --json KUKAiiwa.fbs -- 2018_03_26_19_06_21_Kukaiiwa.iiwa

-CSV file
+How to export data
 ==================================

 When exporting the flatbuffer file to CSV, you need to follow the instructions below:

 1. Keep the binary files in the VREP data folder (i.e. ~/src/V-REP_PRO_EDU_V3_4_0_Linux/data/);

-2. Run `readFlatbufferTest <https://github.com/ahundt/robonetracker/tree/master/modules/grl/test>`__ with the arguments of the name of binary file.
+2. Run `readFlatbufferTest <https://github.com/ahundt/robonetracker/tree/master/modules/grl/test>`__ in terminal with the arguments of the name of binary file.
    .. code-block:: bash
         ./readFlatbufferTest 2018_03_26_19_06_21_Kukaiiwa.iiwa 2018_03_26_19_06_21_FusionTrack.flik
 	   # You can also pass the arguments manually to the main() function in readFlatbufferTest.cpp.